iconodo/mice-nmen/README.md

 We only have to use the 'total design' approach of RMI's hypercar, describe/outline our solution, convince the Academia/Enterprises and sooner or later we'll be seeing one after the other the very best cost/efective `similar` solutions parading on our town streets :)

 II.2. `Heaven down on Earth` - beyond  `We have a habit in writing articles published in scientific journals to make the work as finished as possible, to cover all the tracks, to not worry about the blind alleys or to describe how you had the wrong idea first, and so on.
 So there isn't any place to publish, in a dignified manner, what you actually did in order to get to do the work, although, there has been in these days, some interest in this kind of thing.` first phrases of [Richard Feynman's Nobel Lecture](http://www.nobelprize.org/nobel_prizes/physics/laureates/1965/feynman-lecture.html)

+***If GitHub (have you read the 'commits' of this site?) is no what Feynman was trying to figure out, we --besides lacking every sort of 'code writing' here-- have missed another shot... no news at all.